redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 The autodiscovery mechanism will create a list of all CRD names in the cluster whose names have the suffix `group1.tnf.com` or `anydomain.com`, e.g. `crd1.group1.tnf.com` or `mycrd.mygroup.anydomain.com`.

 ## testTarget

 ### podsUnderTest / containersUnderTest

 The autodiscovery mechanism will attempt to identify the default network device and all the IP addresses of the pods it needs for network connectivity tests, though that information can be explicitly set using annotations if needed.

 #### Pod IPs

-* The `k8s.v1.cni.cncf.io/networks-status` annotation is checked and all IPs from it are used.
+- The `k8s.v1.cni.cncf.io/networks-status` annotation is checked and all IPs from it are used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.
-* If it is not present, then only known IPs associated with the pod are used (the pod `.status.ips` field).
+- If it is not present, then only known IPs associated with the pod are used (the pod `.status.ips` field).

 #### Network Interfaces

-* The `k8s.v1.cni.cncf.io/networks-status` annotation is checked and the `interface` from the first entry found with `"default"=true` is used.
+- The `k8s.v1.cni.cncf.io/networks-status` annotation is checked and the `interface` from the first entry found with `“default”=true` is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.

 The label `test-network-function.com/skip_connectivity_tests` excludes pods from all connectivity tests.
-The label value is not important, only its presence.
+The label value is trivial, only its presence.
 The label `test-network-function.com/skip_multus_connectivity_tests` excludes pods from [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) connectivity tests.
 Tests on default interface are still done.
-The label value is not important, but its presence.
+The label value is trivial, but its presence.

 ## AffinityRequired

 For CNF workloads that require pods to use Pod or Node Affinity rules, the label `AffinityRequired: true` must be included on the Pod YAML.
 This will prevent any tests for anti-affinity to fail as well as test your workloads for affinity rules that support your CNF's use-case.

 ## certifiedcontainerinfo